FraunhoferFITBusinessInformationSystems/PromptPilot/README.md

 # Aufbau der Anwendungen

 ## Tools
-Wir nutzten:
-- Next.js 15 für alle Wohlfühl-Funktionen rund um React.
-Dazu gehören das File-based routing, Authentifizierung, etc.
-- Supabase typescript client zum Interface mit Supabase.
-Die Implementierung hierzu findet sich im utils/supbase-Ordner
-    - Hier werden auch die aus Supabase generierten Types abgespeichert.
-Unter supabase/database.ts.
-Sollten Änderungen an der DB vorgenommen werdne, muss auch dieses File angepasst werden.
-    - Die Authentifizierung ist sowohl Server als auch Client-Seitig implmentiert. ==Achtung: Es muss bei client-pages die client Implementierung und bei server-pages die server Implementierung geladen werden.
+We use the following tools:
+- Next.js 15.
+- Supabase typescript client for interfacing with Supabase.
+The implementation for this can be found in the utils/supbase folder
+    - The types generated from Supabase are also stored here.
+Under supabase/database.ts.
+If changes are made to the DB, this file must also be adjusted.
+    - Authentication is implemented on both the server and client sides. ==Attention: The client implementation must be loaded for client pages and the server implementation for server pages.
-- Shadcn/ui für alle gestylten components.
+- Shadcn/ui for all styled components.
-- Tailwindcsss zum spezifischen styling von components.
+- Tailwindcsss for specific styling of components.
-- React-Hook-Forms in Verbindung mit Zod zum validieren und aufbauen von Forms.
+- React-Hook-Forms in conjunction with Zod for validating and building forms.

-## Aufbau
+## Structure
-- [app](./app) hier liegen alle Pages ab.
+- [app](./app) here are all pages.
-    - Gleiche Pages werden unter ()-Ordner zusammengefasst.
-    - Jedes Form/jede Liste sind gleich aufgebaut.
-    - Components, welche nur in einer spezifischen Page aufgerufen werden, liegen im selben Ordern wie die Pages.
-    - Unter actions auf der obersten Ebene liegen alle Select-Items-Actions ab.
-- [componets](./components) hier liegen alle wiederkehrenden Components der Anwendung ab.
-    - Jeder Component der über mehrere Pages verwendet wird, liegt hier ab.
-- [lib](./lib) hier liegen alle oft verwendeten Funktionen und Typen ab.
+    - Components that are only called up on a specific page are located in the same folder as the pages.
+- [components](./components) All recurring components of the application are stored here.
+    - Every component that is used across multiple pages is stored here.
+- [lib](./lib) All frequently used functions and types are stored here.